-21. Waivers.
-No failure or delay by either Party in exercising any right or remedy under this Agreement will waive any provision of this Agreement.

-22. Miscellaneous.
-This Agreement may be executed simultaneously in counterparts, each of which shall be an original, but all of which shall constitute but one and the same agreement.

-23. Entire Agreement.
-Except for any continuing, post-employment, obligations under Exhibit B, or employment related Employer policy, or as otherwise provided in this Agreement, this Agreement, the attached Release, and Exhibit B are the entire Agreement between Employer and Executive relating to Executive's employment and separation.
+- 21. Waivers.
+No failure or delay by either Party in exercising any right or remedy under this Agreement will waive any provision of this Agreement. - 22.
+Miscellaneous.
+This Agreement may be executed simultaneously in counterparts, each of which shall be an original, but all of which shall constitute but one and the same agreement. - 23.
+Entire Agreement.
+Except for any continuing, post-employment, obligations under Exhibit B, or employment related Employer policy or surviving provisions of applicable equity plans, or as otherwise provided in this Agreement, this Agreement, the attached Release, and Exhibit B are the entire Agreement between Employer and Executive relating to Executive's employment and separation.
 Executive understands that this Agreement and the Release cannot be changed unless it is done in writing and signed by both Employer and Executive.

-[Remainder of page intentionally left blank]
+{Remainder of page intentionally left blank}